VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 jupyter_notebook_name: Simulating_a_news_personalization_scenario_using_Contextual_Bandits.ipynb
 ---

-# Simulating a news personalization scenario using Contextual Bandits
+# Simulating Content Personalization with Contextual Bandits

-In the [Contextual Bandit(CB) introduction tutorial](contextual_bandits.html), we learnt about CB and different CB algorithms.
-In this tutorial we will simulate the scenario of personalizing news content on a site, using CB, to users.
-The goal is to maximize user engagement quantified by measuring click through rate (CTR).
+In the first [Contextual Bandits Reinforcement Learning](contextual_bandits.html) tutorial, we learned about this approach to reinforcement learning with Vowpal Wabbit and contextual bandit algorithms.
+In this tutorial, we simulate a content personalization scenario with Vowpal Wabbit using contextual bandits to make choices between actions in a given context.
+The goal is to maximize user engagement as quantified by measuring the expected reward — click-through rate (CTR).

-Let's recall that in a CB setting, a data point has four components,
+In a contextual bandit setting, a data point has four components:

 - Context
 - Action
-- Probability of choosing action
+- Probability of choosing the action
-- Reward/cost for chosen action
+- Reward/cost for the chosen action

-In our simulator, we will need to generate a context, get an action/decision for the given context and also simulate generating a reward.

-In our simulator, our goal is to maximize reward (click through rate/CTR) or minimize loss (-CTR)
+We need to generate a context in our simulator to get an action/decision for the given context, and to simulate generating a reward.
+The goal of the simulator is to maximize reward (CTR) — or minimize loss (-CTR).

+The **context** is therefore (user, time_of_day):

-- We have two website visitors: 'Tom' and 'Anna'
+- We have two website visitors: "Tom" and "Anna."
-- Each of them may visit the website either in the morning or in the afternoon
+- Tom and Anna visit the website in the morning or the afternoon.

-The **context** is therefore (user, time_of_day)

 We have the option of recommending a variety of articles to Tom and Anna.
-Therefore, **actions** are the different choices of articles: "politics", "sports", "music", "food", "finance", "health", "cheese"
+Therefore, the **actions** are the different choices of articles: "politics", "sports", "music", "food", "finance", "health", or "cheese."

-The **reward** is whether they click on the article or not: 'click' or 'no click'
+The **reward** is whether they click on the article or not: “click” or “no click.”

-Let's first start with importing the necessary packages:
+## Getting started

+Import the following packages to build this simulation in Python:

 ```python
 from vowpalwabbit import pyvw